 Do you have a shared company drive where you guys keep all the data you use when doing your tasks?
-Do you use emails and Google Documents to share your knowledge?
-Or, do you use Dropbox to do this?
-Seriously, you guys need (to discover) the knowledge base.

 According to McKinsey’s research, the average interaction worker spends nearly 20 percent of his work time searching for relevant internal information or asking other colleagues to help him with specific issues.
 The research further implies that a searchable record of knowledge can reduce the time employees spend searching for company-related information for up to 35 percent!

 Grrr, this part is hard to read let’s rewrite it like this:

 If your employee works 8 hours a day, then that employee spends at least 1.6 hours searching for the information they need to get their job done!

 That’s 8 HOURS/week per employee!

 Let’s say you have 50 employees: 8×50 = 400 HOURS/week.